Rosemary Oil for Hair Growth: 2021 Guide

 As a result, the researchers concluded that the essential blend used in the study was a safe and effective treatment for alopecia areata.

-Considering the blend was composed of various essential oils, it’s difficult to say what percentage of results can be contributed to each.
-However, it’s likely that rosemary oil did play a role in the results, due to its many chemical components mentioned previously.
+Considering the blend was composed of various essential oils, it’s difficult to say what percentage of results can be attributed to each.
+However, that rosemary oil did likely play a role in the results, due to its many chemical components mentioned previously.

 Kinki University, Osaka, Japan (2013)